IDAES/idaes-pse/docs/user_guide/modeling_extensions/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 :ref:`PySMO<user_guide/modeling_extensions/surrogate/pysmo/index:PySMO: Python-based Surrogate Modelling Objects>` provides tools for generating different types of reduced order models.
-It provides IDAES users witha set of surrogate modeling tools which supports flowsheeting and direct integration into an equation-oriented modeling framework.
+It provides IDAES users with a set of surrogate modeling tools which supports flowsheeting and direct integration into an equation-oriented modeling framework.
 It allows users to directly integrate reduced order models with algebraic high-fidelity process models within an single IDAES flowsheet.